MicrosoftDocs/Hololens/hololens/security-hardware-backed-integrity.md

 ## UEFI secure boot

-HoloLens 2 enforces Unified Extensible Firmware Interface (UEFI) Secure Boot at all times, and UEFI only boots Windows Holographic for Business.
+HoloLens 2 enforces Unified Extensible Firmware Interface (UEFI) Secure Boot always, and UEFI only boots Windows Holographic for Business.
 Secure Boot ensures that the entire boot chain is verified for integrity, and that Windows always boots with the correct security policies applied to it.
-To learn more about Secure Boot go here.
+Learn more about [Secure Boot](https://docs.microsoft.com/windows-hardware/design/device-experiences/oem-secure-boot).

 ## TPM

 The Trusted Platform Module (TPM) is a specialized chip on an endpoint device.
-HoloLens 2 uses a TPM 2.0 which provides hardware-enforced key isolation.
+HoloLens 2 uses a TPM 2.0, which provides hardware-enforced key isolation.
 Learn more about [TPM fundamentals](https://docs.microsoft.com/windows/security/information-protection/tpm/tpm-fundamentals).

 ## Persistence Access Threat Protection